AllenInstitute/AllenSDK/pull_request_template.md

 # Overview:
 <!-- Give a brief overview of the issue you are solving.
 Succinctly
-explain the GitHub issue you are addressing and the underlying problem of the ticket
+explain the GitHub issue you are addressing and the underlying problem of the ticket.
+The commit header and body should also include this message, for good commit messages see the full contribution guidelines.
 example:
-Science team is not able to load max or avg projections for experiment session #blah.
+Science team is not able to load max or avg projections for experiment session #x.
 A image cannot be created because input pixel resolution is (0,0).
 It was found through investigation that the experiment database query was returning a 0 pixel resolution for this experiment.-->